Skip to main content

 Common Questions

 Anxiety is not always a primary mental health diagnosis.
-It is often a real, biological signal from a body under stress, with thyroid issues, blood sugar crashes, and hormone shifts among the most common physical drivers.
+It is often a real, biological signal from a body under stress, with thyroid issues, blood sugar crashes, and hormone changes among the most common physical drivers.
 We look for those mimics before we settle on a purely psychiatric label.

 Yes, thyroid problems can absolutely cause anxiety attacks.
 An overactive thyroid (hyperthyroidism) is a classic trigger for racing heart, tremor, sweating, and panic-like symptoms.
 Hashimoto's flares can also produce intermittent anxiety even when TSH looks normal.
 A full thyroid panel is essential.